-Anybody that knows me well is very aware that I am easily distracted when I see something shiny.
-I love colour and light and form and gold and silver and all things bright and beautiful.
-And that is why I am looking forward to the Vancouver Island Bead and Jewelry Show that is being held on March 1-2, 2014 at the Stellys Fairgrounds in Saanichton. (more…)
+Everyone is easily distracted when they see something shiny, gold and silver and all things bright and beautiful.
+And that is why we are looking forward to the Vancouver Island Bead and Jewelry Show that is being held on March 7-8, 2015 at the Saanich Fairgrounds. (more…)

-This Saturday night, December 7th, the annual IEOA (Equipment owners association) truck light parade will head through Victoria BC.
+Breaker Breaker… looks like we got us a convoy coming Saturday night, December 6th.
+The annual IEOA (Equipment owners association) truck light parade will head through Victoria BC.
 From 5:45 pm to 8:30 pm, main streets, side streets and even back streets will be lit up by some of the most colorful collection of vehicles ever seen.
 Cement trucks, dump trucks, slingers, crane trucks, fire trucks, buses and more will form into a convoy and pass before thousands of local families and visitors before ending up as an incredibly bright display at Western Speedway.
 The truck owners and companies, their staff, family and friends all come together to pay for and create some incredible displays.
 These trucks take hours and hours of paid and volunteer time to complete.
 Every hour that one of these trucks is not “working” that’s money they are not earning for their owners.
 It’s a huge commitment by all the participants and we thank them so much.
 With the additional help of a few sponsors (Accent Inns is proud to be one), some great local media support and the generosity of our local municipalities and police departments this event finally comes together.
 But let’s remember why this started many years ago… to raise awareness and support for those in need.
-For many years now the Truck light parade has raised 10’s of thousands of pounds of food and $$ for Victoria’s local food banks. (more…)
+For many years now the Truck light parade has raised 10’s of thousands of pounds of food and $$ for Mustard Seed, Westshore Christmas Hamper Fund Society, contact 250-391-9627 & Sidney Food Bank. (more…)